addressing Extreme Prematurity

 Stress on mothers before and during pregnancy can negatively affect birth outcomes – and racial inequities increase these risks.

-In Cuyahoga County, black babies die at four times the rate of white babies.
+In Cuyahoga County, black babies die at nearly four times the rate of white babies.
 Widely held biases and beliefs that these deaths are the result of a lack of education and/or economics — generational or situational poverty — have proven to be false.
 What we've learned is that black women are often treated differently than white women in our health care systems, and this leads to one of the most troublesome health issues facing black women today: racism is playing a core role in African American babies dying before their first birthday.

 Before and during pregnancy, mothers may experience what is called maternal stress.
 Unfortunately, this form of stress can negatively affect both mothers and their babies.

 Maternal stress is associated with poor birth outcomes, including an increased number of preterm births, lower birth weights and higher mortality rates.
 This stress can also result in poor health for infants and can lead to congenital heart defects and developmental delays.

 A number of factors play a role in maternal stress, including: